Julian22222/PRACTICE/Next_and_NestJS/README.md

 - Can fetch data
 - can use async await
 - File system access with ‘fs’ library
+- can use metadata on the page

 Client

 - can use hooks(useState, useEffect,etc.), onClick, etc
+- if client side component inserted to another client side component (then we don't need to write "use client" on the top of the file that was inserted) --> see posts2 page.tsx file and PostSearch component, both are client side components, but you don't need to write "use client" in the PostSearch component

 ###### You can use Client Component in a Server Component

+- We can insert Client component into Server component,
+- But you can't use server component in the Client component

 - Server Component fetches the data (e.g., from an API).
 - It passes the fetched data as a prop to the Client Component.